LukasKolletzki/McBlog/README.md

 If you want to customize your theme, this information might be useful:

 * Each theme is represented by a folder in `themes/`.
-* McBlog requires the file `themes/<your_theme_name>/templates/main.tpl`, it is your main template file.
-Using the functions of RainTPL, you can build your theme on top of this file
+* McBlog requires the files `themes/<your_theme_name>/templates/article.tpl` and `themes/<your_theme_name>/templates/page.tpl`, they are your main template file.
+Using the functions of RainTPL, you can build your theme on top of these files.
 * Theme-related styles, scripts, images and more should be stored in the theme folder.
+* The navigation gets automatically generated, see _Ressources_ for more information

 ###Ressources
 * Variables:
       * `blog` is an array with the values of the `blog` section in `includes/config.php`
+      * `nav` is an array containing the navigation.
+Each field is an array with `test` and `url` in it, representing the link text and the link url.
       * `articles` is an array containig all articles.
-Each field contains the JSON you wrote above your article, (See _Writing_) and the field `content` which is your parsed Markdown
+Each field contains the JSON you wrote above your article, (see _Writing_) and the field `content` which is your parsed Markdown __[only available in blog]__
+      * `page` contains the content of the current page and the JSON, wrote above (see _Writing_)__[only avalable on pages]__
 * Constants:
       * `BASE_URL` is a constant that contains your blog URL, configured in `includes/config.php`.
       * `THEME_URL` contains the path to your to the current theme.
 Make sure you use this when including stylesheets or other ressources in your markup
 * Markdown:
       * McBlog parses standard Markdown.
-You might have a look at `styles/article.css`, it might be  a sample for own styles
+You might have a look at `styles/markdown.css`, it might be  a sample for own styles

 ##Todo
-* Sites
-* Navigation
 * Pages containing `n` articles
 * Password protected articles
 * Article preview